OmarAlyEE/network-traffic-anomaly-detection/README.md

 These allow further inspection and visualization.

 ---
+## Applied Machine Learning Techniques

+- Unsupervised anomaly detection using Isolation Forest
+- Feature scaling using StandardScaler
+- Feature engineering for network flow statistics
+- Explainable AI using SHAP (global and local explanations)
+- Anomaly scoring and ranking for operational prioritization

+---
 # Performance

 Training was performed on approximately **2 million network flows** with **16 numerical features**.